VISION & MISSION

 INCLUSION SK HISTORY

-Sixty years ago, Inclusion SK founder Dr. John Dolan put an ad in the StarPhoenix to survey the number of children who were unable to attend school because they had an intellectual disability.
+Sixty years ago, Inclusion Saskatchewan founder Dr. John Dolan put an ad in the StarPhoenix to survey the number of children who were unable to attend school because they had an intellectual disability.
 The response to his ad inspired him, and many others invested in the disability cause, to start an Association that would give a voice to individuals with intellectual disabilities in Saskatchewan.

 Inclusion SK Founder, Dr. John Dolan